-So for $50, some time filing the application, and some time at the interivew, then my eventual iris scan, I should be able to have a much simplified process for trips to/from Canada as well as return flights to the US from other destinations.
+So for $50, some time filing the application, and some time at the interview, then my eventual iris scan, I should be able to have a much simplified process for trips to/from Canada.
+Plus return flights to the US from other destinations.
 I’m also hoping the Trusted Traveler pilot program expands, as I’m definitely game for any way to avoid hassles from TSA on US domestic flights.

 NOTE: I received my NEXUS card in the mail on the 3rd business day after my interview.
-I have to say, this whole process has been rather efficient, especially for dealing with a government agency.
-I did not receive a Global Entry card, but my NEXUS card works the same way, and I can access either type of kiosks.
+This whole process has been rather efficient, especially for dealing with a government agency.
+I did not receive a Global Entry card, but my NEXUS card works the same way.
+I can access either type of kiosks.